W1nz4c4r/DTN-implementation/README.md

 # **Delay Tolerant Network (DTN)**
+#### Autonomous Observation Base using Delay Tolerant Networks for Unconnected Zones

 **Team Members:** Christian Jimenez (jimenezc2019@fau.edu), Ricardo Morales Solorzano (rmoralessolo2016@fau.edu), Dayton Taveras (dtaveras2019@fau.edu), Cesar Montes (cmontes2019@fau.edu), amari Morris (jamarimorris2020@fau.edu)

+## Project Summary
+The main goal of this project is to monitor wildlife precisely and without human alteration.
+Our plan is to implement a secure device that will be constantly recording/getting information from multiple sensors (temperature, rain drop, UV sensor, humidity, among others).
+This information gathered will be sent from the transmitter node (wildlife node) to the receiver node (main node) through some communication layers such as Wifi/Ethernet and radio communication (LoRa Devices).
+When the information is received by the main node, this will be the one in charge of processing and displaying  the information in a more organized and  simple way in a web interface.

 ## IMPORTANT LINKS